slarson/docker-ubuntu-vnc-desktop/README.md

 ![](http://i.giphy.com/3oEjHEcbHVzZJGMYIE.gif)

-* Watch as it loads up
+* Watch as it loads up. *[NOTE: You will want to terminate this node when you are finished -- leaving it up will run up charges on AWS !!]*

 ![](http://i.giphy.com/3oEjI3icaQcIhTyo1y.gif)